Wednesday, November 7, 2018

 Todd’s discussion of the breeding habits of the Surinam toad is especially enlightening.
 At one point, Todd notes that “knowledge of…toad has little practical application” (274).
 This point indicates that while our curiosity can reveal new and unexpected knowledge, oftentimes that knowledge is limited as it has no value to our everyday life experiences.

-After reading Todd’s article, what was one point concerning curiosity that caught your attention?
-Why was that point or passage notable to you?
+After reading Todd’s article, what one point concerning curiosity did you find most interesting?
 Please provide a page number citation.